yduke/corona-virus-data/README.txt

 2. The option page let you choose witch contry to focus on.

 == Changelog ==
+= 1.2.0 =* README.txt update.* A map to help select country in options page.* All avalible countries or regions are added to selector.* New short code [cov2019all] to show all latest data of countries in a table.

 = 1.1.2 =
 * README.txt update, spelling correction.